jeffnguyener/react-i-ii-review/react-fundamentals.md

 1. What is React?

+Is basically is an open-source JavaScript library which is used for building user interfaces specifically for single page applications.
+It's used for handling view layer for web and mobile apps.
+React also allows us to create reusable UI components

 2. What is create-react-app?

+Create React App is a tool (built by developers at Facebook) that gives you a massive head start when building React apps.
+It saves you from time-consuming setup and configuration.
+You simply run one command and Create React App sets up the tools you need to start your React project.

 3. What is Component Based Architecture?

+Is a method for encapsulating individual pieces of a larger user interface (aka components) into self-sustaining, independent micro-systems.

 4. What is JSX?

+it is a syntax extension to JavaScript, is neither a string nor HTML.

 5. What is the virtual DOM?

+is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.

 6. What is unidirectional (one-way) data flow?

+it is one-way data-binding, means that all data in an application follows the same lifecycle pattern.

 ### Understand